The Price of Water (A Babushka Short Story)

 The warlord’s den.

-The man sitting in it was Bekov, and despite the regal surroundings, his youth struck Lev.
-No older than thirty, Bekov's sharp blue eyes fixed on them, his dark hair neatly swept back.
-His features were a striking blend of Asian and Caucasian ancestry—strong, angular cheekbones, with a cold, calculating expression that left no doubt as to his authority.
+The man sitting in it was Bekov.
+His youth struck Lev—no older than thirty.
+Sharp blue eyes fixed on them beneath neatly swept-back dark hair.
+His features were a striking blend of Asian and Caucasian ancestry: angular cheekbones and a cold, calculating expression that left no doubt about his authority.

 Bekov studied them for a moment, hunter’s eyes flicking between Lev and Mina.
 The silence was heavy.
 Finally, the warlord leaned forward, elbows resting on the throne’s worn armrests.